Waorani of Pastaza vs. Ecuadorian State

-Case Background
+Background

 The Waorani people, an indigenous Ecuadorian tribe who number around 2,000, maintain one of the world’s most biodiverse ecosystems.
 They were the last indigenous Ecuadorians to be encountered, when missionaries entered their territory in the 1950s.
 Today they remain on only 10 percent of their ancestral lands in their territory near the Yasuni National Park.

 Ecuador was the first country to codify the rights of nature within their constitution.
 Nonetheless, the Ecuadorian government is currently leasing 70 percent of the Ecuadorian Amazon for oil drilling.
 16 Waorani communities fall primarily in a stretch of land labeled Block 22, which is rich in cultural history, flora, and fauna but was planned as a lease for further oil drilling.

-The Court Case
+Court case

 In 2018, after learning of plans to lease their land, the Waorani people accused the Ministry of Energy and Non-renewable Natural Resources, the Ministry of Environment, and the Secretary of Hydrocarbons of violating their constitutional right to self-determination, as well as their right to consultation on drilling in their land.
 The government had attempted to fulfill consultation requirements in 2012 by having Waorani sign attendance slips to short consultation meetings.

 In order to strengthen their case, the Waorani people underwent endeavor’s to properly map their territories.
 Using Digital Democracy software and working with Alianza Ceibo, Waorani leaders and tribe members mapped resources and cultural sites within their territory, alongside native ecosystems.
 This, along with the inadequate prior consultation became an integral part of their argument.
 They filed with legal assistance from Amazon Frontlines and the Defensoría del Pueblo.
 The official plaintiff in the case was Nemonte Nenquimo.
 The suit was co-filed by CONCAWEP— of which Nenquimo is a member— and the human rights Ombudsman of Ecuador.